safespring/docs/content/backup 2.0/install/windows.md

 #### Create Configuration File

-1. Retrieve client node configuration and password from the [Safespring Backup Portal](baas-portal), and edit the `dsm.opt.sample`, copy the *Setup Information* from the portal and past it in to `dsm.opt.sample` file and save that file in `C:\Program Files\Tivoli\TSM\baclient`
+1. Retrieve client node configuration and password from the [Safespring Backup Portal](baas-portal), and edit the `dsm.opt.sample`, copy the *Setup Information* from the portal and paste it in to `dsm.opt.sample` file and save that file in `C:\Program Files\Tivoli\TSM\baclient`

 ![Copy the Backup Configuration information](../images/baas-portal-consumption-unit-setup-infomartion.png)